FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

 # HPModel

 ## Brief Theoretical Introduction and Architecture of the code
+Proteins have an immense number of degrees of freedom, so many, in fact that it would be impossible for them to explore a significant portion of their phase space in a reasonable time.
+The folding of a protein must then be understood as a stochastic process whose equation may be dependent on many biological factors.
+One particular class of proteins that are particularly stablein their ground state is that of globular proteins, proteins whose conformation is well localized and very compact.
+These proteins have the interesting property that different regions of the chain are forced in the center or on the outskirts of the protein according to them being Hydrophobic or Polar respectively.
+It turns out that this kind of behavior is responsible for the great reduction in the number of configurations accessed by the protein.
-The Hydrophobic-Polar (HP) model is a toy model used to understand how the polar characteristics of a protein may affect its folding and conformation.
-In particular it is interesting in showing how the compactness of a protein is associated to a small number of ground state configurations
+The Hydrophobic-Polar (HP) model is a toy model used to understand how the polar characteristics of a protein affect its folding and conformation, it abstracts the complex structure of the protein and cosiders only their affinity to water to gather information on the statistics of their configurations.

 ### Implemented extensions
-The pakage supports:
+The code supports:
+- Computation of the compactness
 - Any dimension
 - Any first neighbor interaction model that is compatible with the implemented data structures.
 In particular it supports the interaction model proposed by lee et al.
-- Computation of random sequences for lengthy structures (The compactness is calculated in the plot from `Chan-Dill-1989`)
+- Computation of random sequences for lengthy structures

 ### The Mathematics of Self Avoiding Walks
 The study of topological configuration of self avoiding walks (or paths) on any n-dimensional grid is a well established area of mathematical research, for this reason, most of the nomenclature will be inspired to the corresponding mathematical concepts.
 In particular I will refer to Self Avoding Paths (SAP) instead of Secondary Structures, in the biological setting, these can be taken as synonims.